MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 If the tables are created by mfpuser, this user has the privileges on the tables automatically and can use them at run time.
 If you want to restrict the privileges of the runtime user as described in [Database users and privileges](#database-users-and-privileges) or a finer control of privileges, refer to the DB2 documentation.

 ### Creating the Oracle database tables manually
-Use the SQL scripts that are provided in the MobileFirst Server installation to create the Oracle database tables.
+Use the SQL scripts that are provided in the {{ site.data.keys.mf_server }} installation to create the Oracle database tables.

-As described in the Overview section, all the four MobileFirst Server components need tables.
+As described in the Overview section, all the four {{ site.data.keys.mf_server }} components need tables.
 They can be created in the same schema or in different schemas.
-However, some constraints apply depending on how the MobileFirst Server applications are deployed to the Java application server.
+However, some constraints apply depending on how the {{ site.data.keys.mf_server }} applications are deployed to the Java application server.
 The details are described in [Database users and privileges](#database-users-and-privileges).

 The tables must be created in the default schema of the runtime user.
 The scripts to create the tables are as follows: